Current focus

 COBOL development on enterprise-scale mainframe systems, with attention to structure, reliability, maintainability and the realities of long software lifecycles.

-Andy Valkenburg
+Andy Valkenburg · In@Million

-Software engineer, jazz musician, and long-time experimenter with technology — from COBOL on large-scale mainframe systems to automation, AI workflows, and startup building.
+Software engineer, jazz musician and long-time experimenter with technology — from COBOL on large-scale mainframe systems to automation, AI workflows and startup building.

 About

-I’m developing as a technical depth engineer: someone who likes getting below the surface, understanding how things really work, and improving them from that reality rather than from fashion.
+In that environment, I’m developing as a technical depth engineer: someone who likes getting below the surface, understanding how things really work, and improving them from that reality rather than from fashion.

 Software engineering